 - Preheat the oven to 170°C and line a 12 hole cupcake tray with cupcake cases

-- In a medium bowl, whisk together the flour, cocoa powder, coffee powder, baking powder, bicarbonate of soda and salt until well combined then leave to one side.
+- In a medium bowl, whisk together the flour, cocoa powder, baking powder, bicarbonate of soda and salt until well combined then leave to one side.

 - In a separate bowl, whisk together both sugars with the eggs and oil and mix until combined well.